cs320-wisc/f21/p3/README.md

   all the memory on your VM.
 You can run the `htop` command to see how much memory you have (hit "q" to quit when done).
-If you're low on memory (you might notice your VM being sluggish), you can run `pkill chromium` shutdown all browser instances hanging around in the background.
+If you're low on memory (you might notice your VM being sluggish), you can run `pkill -f -9 chromium` shutdown all browser instances hanging around in the background.

 ### `WebScraper` class